aletempiac/DES-cracker/project/REPORT.md

 ## Datapath

 This section is dedicated to the explanation of the DES cracker's datapath.
+The block scheme is shown in the following picture.

 ![](../doc/datapath.png)

 ## Control